Make Your Document In 3 Easy Steps:

 For more information, read Data protection for businesses.

-Data processing is any use of personal data other than for personal reasons, like gathering and storing staff of customer personal data for use in your business.
+Data processing is any use of personal data other than for personal reasons, like gathering and storing staff or customer personal data for use in your organisation.

 Personal data is any data about individuals who can personally be identified from that data.
-Examples include names, addresses and birthdays.
+Examples include names, addresses and birthdates.

 UK businesses that process personal data need to protect that information.

-In order to meet their data protection obligations, businesses must comply with the data protection principles.
+In order to meet their data protection obligations, organisations must comply with the data protection principles.
 This means that personal data must be:

-collected for specified, explicit and legitimate purposes (eg consent, performance of a contract or legitimate interest)
+collected only for specified, explicit and legitimate purposes

 adequate, relevant, and limited to what is necessary in relation to the purposes for which it is processed